EasyOnHard/IXL-Answer-Bot/README.md

 # Python
 ## About
 At first project was only for Windows, but I soon realized that many people do not have Windows, thus they cannot use this repository.
 That is why I added the Python folder.
-Python SHOULD be compatible with Mac and Linux, but I have not tested it out yet.
+Python SHOULD be compatible with Mac and Linux, but it seems to not work.
+If you can, fork this repo and submit a pull request if you fix it.
 ## Prerequisites
 Installing Python is a bit more complicated than AHK, but it is fairly straightforward.
 First, you will need Python 3.10.6. download that [here](https://www.python.org/downloads/release/python-3106/).
 Next, you will need a Virtual Environment (venv).
 These can be a bit complicated, but they work.
 Watch the videos below for instructions: